“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 Download a printable version of this fact sheet.

-North Carolina’s teachers are dedicated and hardworking, and their professionalism has made our public school system a jewel in the United States.
-NC continues to lead the nation in the number of teachers who have earned certification from the National Board for Professional Teaching Standards.
-However, NC also trails the nation in how well it pays its teachers.
-According to a 2021 report by the National Education Association, North Carolina’s average teacher salary for the 2019-20 school year, was $54,150 approximately $10,000 below the national average of $64,133 and put North Carolina’s ranking at #33 among all states in the nation.
-Salary is one of many elements that affect the number of teachers going into and staying in the teaching profession in NC.
+North Carolina’s teachers are dedicated and hardworking, and their professionalism made our public school system a jewel in the United States in the early 2000s.
+Even today, North Carolina continues to lead the nation in the number of teachers who have earned certification from the National Board for Professional Teaching Standards.
+However, North Carolina currently trails the nation in education funding level and funding effort, and is well below average in teacher salaries.
+According to the National Education Association, North Carolina’s average teacher salary for the 2022-23 school year was $56,559.
+This average includes the supplements local districts add to the state salary, but it still falls about $13,000 below the national average of $69,597, putting North Carolina’s ranking at #38 among all states in the nation (See The Facts on Teacher Pay).
+Although salary is just one of many elements contributing to the desirability of becoming a teacher, it is one that can’t be ignored when evaluating the factors affecting why people enter and remain in the teaching profession.

 The Teacher Pipeline in North Carolina